Governors' Impact Statement

 Sara has been a secondary school English teacher for the past 18 years and currently teaches at North London Collegiate School in Edgware.

 Sara chairs the Curriculum Committee.
 As a mother of four children she is committed to supporting the school in providing every child with the best possible educational opportunities.
 She and her family have been residents of Mill Hill for over a decade and are members of Mill Hill United Synagogue.

-Foundation Governor, Chair of Finance Committee, appointed March 2014
+Foundation Governor, Chair of Finance & General Purposes Committee, appointed May 2018

 Area of interest: Governance and finance, Premises